Updated:

 The other practice which supports Deming’s 14 points is organizational learning and development, which is attained through ongoing training of the workforce.
 Organizational learning is the process of acquiring new knowledge and ideas regarding a particular subject.
 The practice enables organizations to prepare employees for any change, which may come as a result of organizational restructuring, mergers, or adoption of a particular technology.
 It also enables organizations to have in place very competent and reliable employees who are flexible, open-minded, and able to handle any situation which may come along their way in their lines of duty.
 Organizational learning keeps organizations in a strategic position to increase their competitiveness as well as come up with best practices that improve not only their productivity but also their image (Deming, 2000).

-How the practices support the Baldrige criteria
+How the Practices Support the Baldrige Criteria

 The practices of the organization also support the Baldrige criteria, which comprises seven categories of performance excellence in organizations.
 The types from which the questions are derived include leadership, strategic planning, customer focus, measurement, workforce focus, operation focus, and results.
 The practice of having all senior leaders and departmental heads develop company objectives and ensure that all employees support the goals addresses the question of whether an organization has in place a systematic approach for designing processes which help in attaining specific productivity measures and improvement of the existing organizational internal processes (Brown, 2000).

-The practice of collecting data from all departments for evaluation purposes addresses the question of whether an organization has in place a feedback mechanism regarding its products and services, while the practice of ensuring that all employees are trained on-the-job addresses the question of whether an organization has in place tools for nurturing employees’ talents, skills, and leadership capabilities.
+The practice of collecting data from all departments for evaluation purposes addresses the question of whether an organization has in place a feedback mechanism regarding its products and services, while the practice of ensuring that all employees are trained on the job addresses the question of whether an organization has in place tools for nurturing employees’ talents, skills, and leadership capabilities.
 There is also the practice of investing in processes such as market research, customer feedback, and benchmarking information from suppliers, customers, and industry leaders.
 This practice addresses the question of whether an organization has mechanisms for ensuring that its strategy addresses long-term sustainability, significant shifts in the market, the organization’s weaknesses, strengths, and opportunities, as well as the regulatory environment (Brown, 2000).

-The practice of ensuring that all employees are trained on customer relationship addresses the question of what an organization does in order to retain its customers and reach out to others so as to increase its customer base.
+The practice of ensuring that all employees are trained on customer relationships addresses the question of what an organization does in order to retain its customers and reach out to others so as to increase its customer base.
 The practice is also aimed at ensuring that an organization remains competitive through differentiation and positioning.
 The method of having employees have self-managed teams and make their day-to-day decisions pertaining to their work addresses the question of whether an organization has in place mechanisms for ensuring that there is continuity of operations in case of a vacuum in leadership; the idea being that self-managed teams take the role of leadership in their work as senior leaders and managers to play the roles of coaching, inspiring and motivating the employees to stay focused on quality and remain loyal to the organizations.
-The end result is a cohesive organizational culture, which is characterized by high degrees of employees’ loyalty, commitment, and devotion to corporate mission, vision, and core values (Ahlstrom & Bruton, 2010).
+The end result is a cohesive organizational culture, which is characterized by high degrees of employee loyalty, commitment, and devotion to corporate mission, vision, and core values (Ahlstrom & Bruton, 2010).

 Even though TecSmart’s leadership, under the guidance of the current administration, has embraced the Baldrige criteria to some extent, there is still room for improvement based on the criteria guidelines.
 The organization’s leadership, therefore, needs to engage further with the criteria and see what else they can do in order to maximize the benefits which come as a result of using the standards (Brown, 2000).